Do novelists enjoy talking about their work with scholars?

 Rebecca Otto is Novel Dialogue’s social media manager and a recent alum of Rowan University, where she studied English Literature and graduated with a concentration from the Bantivoglio Honors College.
 She is currently applying to teach English abroad through the EPIK program and hopes to be teaching in South Korea this spring.

 Hannah Jorgensen is Novel Dialogue’s website manager and transcript editor.
 She is a PhD candidate in English at Duke University.
-She specializes in fan studies and computational humanities, and is currently working on a dissertation about fanfiction, “Real Person Fiction,” and influences on literary notions of charcter and fictionality.
+She specializes in fan studies and computational humanities, and is currently working on a dissertation about fanfiction, “Real Person Fiction,” and influences on literary notions of character and fictionality.